sw24f/jump-start-with-git-melpd/learningGit.md

 ## Personal Notes
 I have experience with Git and GitHub.
 That said, I am still getting used to doing things like making new branches.
 I am also still getting used to Markdown syntax.
 I have never used the command git diff before.
-After some experimenting, I learned you can onl use it when if you’ve modified files but haven’t staged them for commit.
+After some experimenting, I learned you can only use it when if you’ve modified files but haven’t staged them for commit.
 I also learned that to view the differences between two commits, you have to use their commit hashes, which are found using git log.